mulle-sde/mulle-test/src/mulle-sde/c-test-executable-demo/demo/all/README.md

 # Run tests

-Use `mulle-sde test` or `mulle-sde test` to run the tests.
+Use `mulle-sde test` or `mulle-test test` to run the tests.
 Each test is specified by an `.args` file which gives command line parameters to the executable **<|PROJECT_NAME|>** to be tested.